VIC-modules over noncommutative rings: Introduction

 \begin{remark} Our definition of $\VIC(R)$ is slightly different from the one in \cite{PutmanSamLinear}, which requires that a $\VIC(R)$-morphism $(f_1,f_2)$ also have $\ker(f_2)$ free.
 For finite (and, more generally, Artinian) rings, this added condition is superfluous: $\ker(f_2)$ is in any case stably free, and for Artinian rings finitely generated stably free modules are free (see \cite[Example I.4.7.3]{LamSerre}; rings with this property are called {\em Hermite rings}). \end{remark}

 \paragraph{Main theorem.} Fix a left Noetherian ring $\bk$.
 In \cite{PutmanSamLinear}, it is proven that for a finite {\em commutative} ring $R$, the categories of $\V(R)$- and $\VI(R)$- and $\VIC(R)$-modules over $\bk$ are all locally Noetherian (see \cite{SamSnowdenGrobner} for alternate proofs for $\V(R)$ and $\VI(R)$, but not for $\VIC(R)$).
-However, in many situations (e.g.\ in algebraic K-theory), it is important to study $\GL_n(R)$ where $R$ is a noncommutative ring.
-For instance, $R$ might be a group ring $\Field_p[G]$ for a finite group $G$.
+However, in many situations (e.g., in algebraic K-theory), it is important to study $\GL_n(R)$ where $R$ is a noncommutative ring.
+For instance, $R$ might be the group ring $\Field_p[G]$ of a finite group $G$.
 Our main theorem addresses this more general situation:

 \begin{maintheorem} Let $R$ be a finite ring, not necessarily commutative, and let $\bk$ be a left Noetherian ring.
-Then the categories of $\V(R)$-modules and $\VI(R)$-modules and $\VIC(R)$-modules over $\bk$ are locally Noetherian. \end{maintheorem}
+Then the categories of $\V(R)$- and $\VI(R)$- and $\VIC(R)$-modules over $\bk$ are locally Noetherian. \end{maintheorem}

-\begin{remark} For the $\VIC(R)$-modules $\VIC(R) \rightarrow \kmod$ considered in Theorem \ref{maintheorem:noetherian}, we allow not just the finite rings $R$ but also the base rings $\bk$ to be noncommutative, and similarly for $\V(R)$ and $\VI(R)$.
+\begin{remark} In Theorem \ref{maintheorem:noetherian}, we allow not just the finite rings $R$ to be noncommutative, but also the base rings $\bk$.
 In fact, for $R$ commutative the proof of Theorem \ref{maintheorem:noetherian} in \cite{PutmanSamLinear} works in that level of generality. \end{remark}

 \begin{remark} For infinite commutative $R$, the authors proved in \cite{PutmanSamLinear} that the categories of $\V(R)$- and $\VI(R)$- and $\VIC(R)$-modules over a ring $\bk$ are {\em not} locally Noetherian.
 The same argument works for infinite noncommutative $R$.
 See \cite{Harman} for one way to get around this for $R = \Z$. \end{remark}